Halifax, Queensland: Amenities

 The town has a town hall and regular community markets.

 Hinchinbrook Shire Council operates a library service at Halifax.
 The library is on Macrossan Street and is open Monday, Wednesday, Friday and Saturday.

 The Herbert River Museum is located on Macrossan Street in Halifax and is open 9am-12pm Tuesday to Saturday.

-The Halifix branch of the Queensland Country Women's Association meets at the CWA Hall at 53 Macrossan Street.
+The Halifax branch of the Queensland Country Women's Association meets at the CWA Hall at 53 Macrossan Street.

 Halifax Uniting Church is at 12 Anderssen Street (18.5826°S 146.2872°E).
 It is part of the North Queensland Presbytery of the Uniting Church in Australia.

 Education

-Halifax State School is a government primary (Prep-6) school for boys and girls at 17 Victoria Terrace (18.5836°S 146.2846°E).
+Halifax State School is a government primary (Prep–6) school for boys and girls at 17 Victoria Terrace (18.5836°S 146.2846°E).
 In 2017, the school had an enrolment of 22 students with 4 teachers (2 full-time equivalent) and 4 non-teaching staff (2 full-time equivalent).

-St Peter's Catholic School is a Catholic primary (Prep-6) school for boys and girls at 15-17 Anderssen Street (18.5822°S 146.2876°E).
+St Peter's Catholic School is a Catholic primary (Prep–6) school for boys and girls at 15–17 Anderssen Street (18.5822°S 146.2876°E).
 In 2017, the school had an enrolment of 37 students with 4 teachers (3 full-time equivalent) and 4 non-teaching staff (2 full-time equivalent).

-There is no secondary school in Halifax; the nearest is in Ingham.
+There is no secondary school in Halifax; the nearest government secondary school is Ingham State High School in Ingham to the south-west.